Tel: 07866 199299

 Free school meals uptake is very high and a lot of "holiday hunger” exists in the area, where low-income families struggle to eat healthily outside term time.
 We value our local community and engage with local supermarkets to use their surplus food to provide a hot meal and a free bag of food to take home for people experiencing food poverty.
 The Breakfast Club offers a warm, hospitable and engaging welcome, providing families with a place where children and parents/carers can have a hot, nutritious meal with their neighbours.

 Breakfast Club provides an opportunity to build social networks and enables people from different cultures and backgrounds, who may not otherwise meet, to come together and form solid connections and friendships, thus strengthening the community in which they live and bringing about ongoing positive impact.

 We bring together many ethnic groups, the elderly, those without permanent homes, ex-offenders and asylum seekers, and give access to advice, activities, education and volunteer opportunities.
 Volunteers from all backgrounds help to raise funds by face-painting, holding table-top sales and holding seasonal childrens' events.
 Outdoor events are held in order to provide necessary items to the homeless.
-All our volunteers feel they are respected members of our community.
+Our volunteers report that they feel they are valued and respected members of our community.

 Why Was The Organization Founded?

 When completing a project on food poverty, Angela was appalled to find that food poverty in Wales is increasing, with a significant impact on families already struggling to meet basic nutritional needs.
 Splott is now home to a large population of asylum seekers in Cardiff, representing a large section of potentially vulnerable individuals.
 The founders were aware that loneliness and lack of activities to promote socialization have been constantly identified as an issue and this, combined with a rising homeless population in the area, prompted the desire to create a Breakfast Club to help relieve the problems and regenerate the community cohesion experienced in the past.